What is Commercial Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 A:

 Dear Student, A competitive entrance exam tests your aptitude for the subject.
 Be it law or fashion or design, be it CLAT NIFT, or NID.
 With so many aspirants vying for limited seats in the premier institutes of the country, you have to display a very high level of aptitude for the chosen field.
 If you are good in your basics then CLAT exam is not a tough journey to cross.
 It depends on your level of knowledge, dedication and your preparation.
 In the initial level it is not easy but a regular practice can make it easy for you to pass the CLAT Exam.
 If you are going to sit for CLAT exam then it is very much important to know about the CLAT Exam pattern, syllabus, questions type.
 There are five important Topics which you need to focus on CLAT exams.
 These five topics are English comprehension, Mathematics, Logical Reasoning, Legal Aptitude, General Knowledge and Current Affairs.
-Depth knowledge and good practice can only give you the success.
+In-depth knowledge and good practice can only give you success.
 You can get in touch with any good law entrance coaching, they will help you to clear your CLAT exam.
 If you want to kick start a successful career in law, it is important to get admission into a good law college.
-There are a number of top law colleges in India that you can apply for, but you should know the admission process.
+There are some top law colleges in India that you can apply for, but you should know the admission process.
 Most of the colleges or universities that offer courses in law have their own entrance examinations.
 One of the most recognised examinations is CLAT which stands for the Common Law Entrance Test.
 The test score of CLAT is accepted by major universities as well as law colleges in India.
-There are multiple universities from where you can do 5-year LL.B.
-Like IILM University Gurugram offers BBA LL.B. & B.A.
-LL.B. & LL.
-M. with Moot Court Internship, Seminar, Workshops, Experiential Learning along with Inter-Disciplinary Curriculum.
-For more details check their website https://iilm.edu.in.

 Commercial Law Courses

-Those interested in having a career in the field can study Commercial Law courses at the diploma, UG, PG and PhD levels.
-Some of the main branches of Commercial Law in which students can choose to have a specialisation include -
+You can take up Commercial Law courses at the diploma, UG, PG and PhD levels.
+Some of the main specializations of Commercial Law that you can choose are given below.

 Commercial Law Branches